ionic-team/ionic-docs/docs/techniques/security.md

 To learn more about the security recommendations for binding to directives such as `v-html`, see the [Vue Syntax Guide](https://vuejs.org/v2/guide/syntax.html#Raw-HTML).

-## Disabling Custom HTML Parsing via `innerHTML`
+## Enabling Custom HTML Parsing via `innerHTML`

-`ion-alert`, `ion-infinite-scroll-content`, `ion-loading`, `ion-refresher-content`, and `ion-toast` accept custom HTML as strings for certain properties.
+`ion-alert`, `ion-infinite-scroll-content`, `ion-loading`, `ion-refresher-content`, and `ion-toast` can accept custom HTML as strings for certain properties.
 These strings are added to the DOM using `innerHTML` and must be properly sanitized by the developer.
-Developers can disable this functionality by setting `innerHTMLTemplatesEnabled: false` in the [IonicConfig](../developing/config#ionicconfig).
-When `innerHTMLTemplatesEnabled` is `false`, the values passed to the affected components will always be interpreted as strings.
+This behavior is disabled by default which means values passed to the affected components will always be interpreted as strings.
+Developers can enable this custom HTML behavior by setting `innerHTMLTemplatesEnabled: true` in the [IonicConfig](../developing/config#ionicconfig).

 ## Ejecting from the built-in sanitizer